Nantucketers and Their Boats

 Over 100 objects shown in the McCausland Gallery will be drawn from the NHA’s collections and loans from private collectors.
 As the centerpiece, our spectacular ca. 1925 racing catboat Monomoy, will tell the story of the island’s historic working and recreational catboat fleets.
 Around it, the exhibition will be organized into four themes:

 - Connecting: Stories of the ferryboats past and present that connect Nantucket to points near and far.
 Connecting will feature artwork and memorabilia from historic island steamers, plus uniforms and equipment from today’s high-speed ferries.
-A new short film by John Stanton will loop in the gallery and Novation Media will have a fun new interactive.
+A new short film by John Stanton will loop in the gallery and an interactive where Nantucketers can share photos with their own boats.

 - Fishing: Stories of Nantucketers working on the water.
 Fishing by boat has always been an important Nantucket activity, providing income to year-round residents and fine seafood both on island and off.
 Fishing will feature an array of specialized gear needed to catch scallops through sea bass.